kbredies/gratopy/doc/source/functions.rst

 Transforms
 ----------
-The forwardprojection and backprojection operations execute based on the geometry defined in a projectionsetting the basic forward and backward operations.
+The forwardprojection and backprojection operations based on the geometry defined in a projectionsetting are the basic forward and backward operations.
 The images **img** and the sinograms **sino** behave and need to be interpreted as described in `Getting Started <getting_started.html>`_.

 .. autofunction:: gratopy.forwardprojection